-- Through the proposed SPD on Affordable Housing which will set out the nature and extent of contributions from developers. - Through negotiations between development control and residential developers - Through the preparation of site development briefs - By joint liaison and close working with housing agencies including the Council's Housing Department, Registered Social Landlords and housebuilders
+- Through the proposed Developer Contributions SPD which will set out the nature and extent of contributions from developers - Through negotiations between development control and residential developers - Through the preparation of site development briefs - By joint liaison and close working with housing agencies including the Council's Housing Department, Registered Social Landlords and housebuilders

-3.15 Gypsies and Travellers
+3.13 Gypsies, Travellers and Travelling Showpeople

-- 3.15.1 It is Government policy that local authorities should make adequate provision for gypsies and travellers.
+- 3.13.1 It is Government policy that local authorities should make adequate provision for gypsies and travellers.
 Circular 01/2006 requires provision to be made on the basis of the results of local authority Gypsy and Traveller Accommodation Assessments.
 These joint studies are currently underway in Surrey.
-When completed they will provide a comprehensive information base relating to the needs and requirements of gypsies and travellers. - 3.15.2 Indications are that in the South East as a whole there is likely to be a shortage of authorised sites to meet an identifiable unmet need.
+When completed they will provide a comprehensive information base relating to the needs and requirements of gypsies and travellers, as well as for travelling showpeople. - 3.13.2 Indications are that in the South East as a whole there is likely to be a shortage of authorised sites to meet an identifiable unmet need.
 It is intended that an early partial review of the South East Strategy will provide a strategic view of needs across the region, and will identify the number of pitches required for each local authority area.
 However in the meantime local authorities are expected to present in their Core Strategy documents, the criteria for the location of gypsy and traveller sites which will guide the allocation of sites in the relevant DPD (in this case the site allocations document).
-These criteria will also be used to assess proposals to meet unexpected demand in the interim period. - 3.15.3 The Council manages gypsy sites at two locations within the Borough which together provide 30 pitches.
+Policy CS10 provides the broad context for any such allocations. - 3.13.3 The County Council manages gypsy sites at two locations within the Borough which together provide 30 pitches.
+There is an existing privately owned showpeople's site in the Borough.
 Until the Gypsy Accommodation Assessments are completed, and information is made available on the scale of unmet needs, there are no specific proposals made in this Core Strategy for additional pitch provision.
 This position will be reviewed when the results of the surveys are known and the South East Plan has been reviewed.
+Representative organisations will be consulted at an early stage if there is a need for additional provision.